Sensex 27865.83 519.5 1.9%

 vi) In our opinion and according to the information and explanation given to us, theCompany has complied with the directions issued by the Reserve Bank of India and theprovision of Section 58A and section 58AA or any other relevant provisions of theCompanies Act, 1956 and the Companies (Acceptance of Deposits) Rules, 1975 with regard tothe deposits accepted from the public.

-vii) The internal audit of the Company has been conducted by its own internal staff andin our opinion, the Company has an internal audit system, commensurate with the size andnature of its business.
+vii) In our opinion, the company has an internal audit system commensurate with thesize and nature of its business.

 ix) In respect of disputed and undisputed Statutory Dues of the Company and accordingto information and explanations given to us and on the basis of our examination of therecords of the Company:

-xxi) To the best of our knowledge and belief and according to the information andexplanations given to us, no material fraud on or by the Company has been noticed orreported during the year.
+xxi) In our opinion, no material fraud on or by the Company has been noticed orreported during the period covered in our audit.

 |No Related Research Found|